technojam/pre-membership-task-2k19/Android Task/Task2/Make_first_app.md

 ### First Course "User Interface"

-In this you will learn how to create layout in XML.\n You will learn about element like Buttons, TextView, Image View Layout like Linear layout, Relative layout etc.
+In this you will learn how to create layout in XML.

+You will learn about element like Buttons, TextView, Image View Layout like Linear layout, Relative layout etc.

 After compleating this you will know to create a static single activity app.